 Fuzzy matching is the process used to match names that appear similar but may not be spelt exactly the same.
 This is standard across the industry and is used to avoid unnecessary failures if the names are mathematically close enough.

-Misspelled names are most likely to be an error on the client's part.
-However using slightly different names across different applications or records could be an indicator of risk.
+Misspelt names are most likely to be an error on the client's part.
+However, using slightly different names across different applications or records could be an indicator of risk.

 This is why we employ fuzzy matching in our PEP and Sanctions screening - casting a wider net to ensure no positive matches are missed.